In this post you will read about:

 - Listening at scale – so they never miss anything and stay ahead

-They are one of the first brands to understand that customers have a voice and listening to them makes your brands bond much stronger.
+They are one of the first brands to understand that customers have a voice and listening to them makes your brand bond much stronger.

 Like a multiplier it feeds itself – the more you give room to your customers the more you include them in your brand story.

-In the words of Emily, for her UGC represents a testament for their brands’ mission to create products and experiences that will stand with the time and have value across the world.
+In the words of Emily, her UGC represents a testament to their brands’ mission to create products and experiences that will stand with the time and have value across the world.